joelberkeley/words/setup-guide-for-idris-neovim.md

 # How to set up interactive editing for Idris with Neovim

-_This guide assumes Ubuntu, but may well work on other Linux distributions and Mac OS_
+This guide assumes Ubuntu, but may work on other Linux distributions and Mac OS.

 1. Install Neovim.
 I recommend using the [latest stable release](https://github.com/neovim/neovim/releases/latest).
 The version on your distro's official package repository may well be too old.
 1. Install [Packer](https://github.com/wbthomason/packer.nvim) with e.g.